misingnoglic/misingnoglic.github.io/_posts/2018-10-20-humanities-for-cs.markdown

 # My Background

-Also before I begin explaining my argument, I just wanted to share a bit about my background, since it's always good to see where people come from before listening to them :)
+Also before I begin explaining my argument, I just wanted to share a bit about my background, since it's always good to see where people come from before listening to them!

 I come from a unique position - my education at [Brandeis University](http://cs.brandeis.edu) was a bit different than what most people seemed to get for computer science.
 While other schools have fairly intense requirements for CS majors to take science, math, and hardcore CS classes, Brandeis' requirements were [fairly lax](Add link to Appendix).
 For a Bachelor of Arts, the only math class that was required was Discrete Math, and for a BS you just needed to add a few more to that.
 If someone wanted a rigorous CS education, it was mostly up to them to seek out the hard classes in machine learning, algorithms, systems, or whatever other advanced topics interested them.